 After the procedure

-After general anesthesia, you may experience side effects such as sort throat, shivering, sleepiness, dry mouth, nausea and vomiting.
-These may last for a few days but should get better.
+After general anesthesia, you may have side effects such as sort throat, shivering, sleepiness, dry mouth, nausea and vomiting.
+You may receive medications to lessen symptoms.

 Starting the morning after surgery, your health care team may have you get up and walk often.
 Walking promotes healing and the return of bowel function, improves your circulation, and helps prevent joint stiffness and blood clots.

-You may return to the clinic for follow-up care in the first few weeks after cystectomy and again after a few months.
-At these appointments, your doctor will check to make sure that your upper urinary tract drains adequately and that you're not experiencing electrolyte imbalances.
+You'll likely return to the clinic for follow-up care in the first few weeks after the cystectomy and again after a few months.
+At these appointments, your doctor will check to make sure that your upper urinary tract drains adequately and that you don't have electrolyte imbalances.

-If cystectomy is performed to treat bladder cancer, your doctor will recommend regular follow-up visits to check for cancer recurrence.
+You'll have a lifelong schedule of regular follow-up appointments to monitor the function of the neobladder or other urinary diversion.
+If you have a cystectomy to treat bladder cancer, your doctor will recommend regular follow-up visits to check for cancer recurrence.

 Return to activities

-During the first six to eight weeks after surgery, you may need to restrict activities such as lifting, driving, bathing, and going back to work or school.
-You'll gradually regain your strength, and your energy level should increase.
+During the first six weeks or so after surgery, you may need to restrict activities such as lifting, driving, bathing, and going back to work or school.
+You should be able to shower soon after surgery.

-Intimacy with a stoma pouch is still possible.
-Know that intimacy won't hurt your stoma, and reassure your partner that sex is OK.
+You may feel uncomfortable with intimacy because of a stoma or external pouch.
 To minimize possible leaks, empty the pouch before sex.
 A pouch cover, sash or snug-fitting top can secure the pouch and keep it out of your way.
-You may need to experiment with different positions during intercourse until you find what's comfortable for you.
+You may want to experiment with different sexual activities or positions to find what is comfortable for you.